Kelis Proves She’s The Queen Of Cool In Matching Tracksuit While Rocking Fiery Red Hair On Tour

-Kelis is currently on tour and is killing it with her fashion game.
+Kelis is currently on tour and killing it with her fashion game.

-The “Caught out There” hitmaker looked incredible in a matching tracksuit that was made up of different colors including red, green, black, and white.
+The “Caught Out There” hitmaker looked incredible in a matching tracksuit that was made up of different colors, including red, green, black, and white.
 On the left side of the jacket appeared a jeweled “K,” which could have been personalized for the star.
 Kelis rocked the ensemble with shiny red sneakers and sported her signature curly hair the same color.
-The “Good Stuff” songstress has changed the color of locks numerous times over the years and opted for it to be fiery for the headline tour she is currently performing in.
+The “Good Stuff” songstress has changed the color of her locks numerous times over the years and opted for it to be fiery for her current headline tour.

 Kelis accessorized herself with numerous necklaces, bracelets on her wrist, and appeared to have a gold chain going across her ankle.
 She put on large hoop earrings and wrapped a red fanny pack around her waist.
 She also applied a bold red lip and black mascara for the occasion.

-Kelis posed alongside her DJ named Nikki who she has been friends with for 20 years.
+Kelis posed alongside her DJ named Nikki, who she has been friends with for 20 years.
 On Nikki’s most recent Instagram post, she referred to Kelis’ music as “dope” and admitted that she wishes she had written the songs herself.

 Kelis placed both hands in her pocket and looked directly at the camera lens with a subtle smile.
-The singer who is known for being effortlessly cool made it look effortless and stunned her fans.
+The singer, who is known for being effortlessly cool, made it look effortless and stunned her fans.

 In the span of one day, her post racked up more than 15,300 likes and over 300 comments, proving to be popular with her half a million followers.